browserslist/browserslist/README.md

       "defaults"
     ]
   ```
 * If you want to change the default set of browsers we recommend to combine
-  `last 1 version`, `not dead` with `> 0.2%` (or `> 1% in US`,
+  `last 2 versions`, `not dead` with a usage number like `> 0.2%`.
+This is
-  `> 1% in my stats`). `last n versions` adds too many dead browsers
-  and does not add popular old versions.
-Choosing a percentage above `0.2%`
+  because `last n versions` on its own does not add popular old versions while
-  will in the long run make popular browsers even more popular.
-We might run
+  only using a percentage above `0.2%` will in the long run make popular browsers
-  into a monopoly and stagnation situation, as we had with Internet Explorer 6.
+  even more popular.
+We might run into a monopoly and stagnation situation, as
+  we had with Internet Explorer 6.
 Please use this setting with caution.
+* Select browsers directly (`last 2 Chrome versions`) only if you are making
+  a web app for a kiosk with one browser.
+There are a lot of browsers
+  on the market.
+If you are making general web app you should respect browsers diversity.
 * Don’t remove browsers just because you don’t know them.
 Opera Mini has
-  100 million users in Africa and it is more popular in the global market
+  100 million users in Africa and it is more popular in the global market than Microsoft
-  than Microsoft Edge.
-Chinese QQ Browsers has more market share than Firefox
-  and desktop Safari combined.
+  Edge.
+Chinese QQ Browsers has more market share than Firefox and desktop Safari combined.

 ## Queries